hazeliscoding/aws-flight-booking-app/README.md

    ```
    cdk deploy
    ```

-## Usage 📖

-Engage with the step-by-step guidance provided in the Udemy course to effectively utilize the integrated AWS services.

 ## Contributing 🤝

 Contributions are welcome!
 Please consider contributing to further enhance the functionality of this project.